State's new deaths down to 38, pass 12,000 including residents; cases up 2,564

 Florida is in fifth place in the United States.
 On June 16, Florida was in 11th place in the nation.

-Texas is in fourth place with the addition of a U.S.-high 177 deaths Saturday after a state-record 324 on Aug.
-11, for a total of 13,408.
-California reported 153 new deaths and is in third place overall with 13,643.
+Texas is in fourth place with the addition of a 64 deaths Sunday after a state-record 324 on Aug.
+11, for a total of 13,472.
+California reported a U.S.-high 66 new deaths and is in third place overall with 13,709.

 Palm Beach County's daily cases increased by 162 after 143 the day before and 100 six days ago.